michaelriha/turbo-sort/README.txt

    Set to True to enable 80-char wide output truncation

 notify
    Set to true to enable popup notifications instead of shell output.
-This option supersedes truncate.
+This option supersedes truncate and verbose.
    YOU MUST INSTALL PYNOTIFY TO USE THIS FUNCTION!! http://home.gna.org/py-notify/

 stay_open